Site Search

 2. INFORM YOURSELF ABOUT THE ELECTION--

+There are also congress, governor and local elections.
 Here is an excellent state by state election information page by the League of Women Voters (it is non-partisan and publishes the candidates' own answers to issue questions).

 Another nonpartisan candidate information page is Project Vote Smart.